OrenGitHub/COMPILATION_IDC_FOR_STUDENTS/FOLDER_2_EXERCISES/EX5/EX5.md

 ## Introduction
 Congratulations, you have made it to the final step of our compilation course.
-In this last exercise we will translate the input Poseidon program to MIPS assembley.
+In this last exercise you will translate the input Poseidon program to MIPS assembley.
+[MIPS][MIPS-link] is a general purpose [RISC][RISC-link] instruction set architecture.
+It was rather popular during the 1980s, but is mostly used now for specific 32-bit microcontrollers.

 [LLVM][LLVM-link] is an open source compiler infraructure and toolchain that supports multiple source languages (C, CPP, C#, Go, etc.)